T-Crypt/jarvis/README.md

 python main.py
 ```

-🎉 A.D.A will launch with GUI, RGB integration, and all features.
+🎉 Jarvis will launch with GUI, RGB integration, and all features.

 ---